(816) 531-4415

 • Names and Contact Information.
 Make a note of the names and contact information of anyone else involved in the accident.
 It is also important to get the names and contact information of any witnesses.

 • How did the accident happen?
-Write down, in as much detail as possible, how the accident occurred, and where the negligent driver went wrong.
+Write down, in as much detail as possible, how the accident occurred and where the negligent driver went wrong.
 Putting details on paper will help strengthen your claim of how the accident transpired.

 • Take photos.
 Photos should be taken of the injuries and the damaged cars.
 The surroundings should be photographed as well if possible, including stop signs and traffic lights.
 Be sure to use caution when taking photos, particularly if the accident happened during a busy drive time.